dwyl/apprenticeship/README.md

 There are four potential outcomes ranging from disappointment to _delight_.

+1. ***`Nothing`*** -
-1. _Nothing_ - people who do not put in the effort will have no outcome.
+people who do _not_ put in the _daily effort_
-2. Job with @dwyl.
+will inevitably have _no outcome_. <br />
+This is just a fact: “_Nothing will work unless you do_.” ~ Maya Angelou <br />
+Do not fall into the trap of doing nothing and expecting miracles.
+Ask questions every day.
+Learn continuously and _share_ your knowledge.
+Trust that persistence is the key to success.

-3. Job with another org/company (_recommendation from @dwyl_)
+2. Job with another org/company (_recommendation from @dwyl_) -
+once you are confident in your skills and have a portfolio of work, we _encourage_ everyone to

+3. Job with @dwyl -
+If you go the extra mile to

 4. Start working on your own idea/company/product (_with @dwyl's support/funding!_)